KillrVideo/killrvideo-python/README.md

 # killrvideo-python
 Python implementation of KillrVideo service layer.
 Requires Python 3.

-Dependencies:
-* To run locally, recommend using `venv` to create a Python virtual environment, which leverages the contents of `requirements.txt` (see below)
-* Otherwise, you can build the dependencies locally by emulating the `pip install` commands in `Dockerfile`.

-Install and run:
+Install:
 * Clone this repo
     * `git clone <>`
     * `cd killrvideo-python`

-* Create Python virtual environment
+Dependencies:
+* To run the Python services, we recommend using `venv` to create a Python virtual environment, which leverages the contents of `requirements.txt` to install the required Python libraries
     * `python3 -m venv venv`
     * `source venv/bin/activate`
+* Alternatively, you can build the dependencies locally by emulating the `pip install` commands in `Dockerfile`.

+Running Python services in Docker:
+* Run the script to build the Docker container:
+    * `scripts/docker-build.sh`
+* Run the services and supporting infrastructure in Docker
+    * `docker-compose up -d`

+(Alternate) Running the Python Services locally:
 * Run supporting infrastructure using Docker
-    * See the instructions in the [killrvideo-docker-common][https://github.com/KillrVideo/killrvideo-docker-common] repository for running the supporting infrastructure
-    * The documentation describes an option to run the KillrVideo python services in a Docker container
+    * `docker-compose -f docker-compose-backend-external.yaml up -d`
-* Run the Python KillrVideo services
+* Run the Python services
     * `python killrvideo/__init__.py`

+For more advanced Docker configuration options including metrics, volume storage and OpsCenter, see the [killrvideo-docker-common](https://github.com/KillrVideo/killrvideo-docker-common) repository